555555555a555/officemath2latex.js/README.md

 It takes an XML element as input and returns the corresponding LaTeX representation.
 The input mathXml element must be `m:oMath` node.

-It can convert most of the formulas that are included as samples in MS Word equations, but I think this will be enough in most cases.
+It can convert most of the formulas that are included as samples in MS Word equations.
+While I believe this current implementation should be adequate for most users, I recognize that those who work with more complex equations may require additional functionalities.

+Please feel free to inform me if you encounter any issues or have suggestions for improvement.

 ## How to use